SystemsBioinformatics/ecmtool/README.md

  network.reversible_reaction_indices(), network.input_metabolite_indices(),
  network.output_metabolite_indices())
 ```

+### Example scripts
+See the scripts in the folder examples_and_results for examples on how to use ecmtool as a library.
+In particular: ECM_calc_script.py, compare_efms_ecms_number.py.

+### Enumerating ECMs without an SBMl-file
+See the script examples_and_results/minimal_run_wo_sbml.py for an example on how to compute ECMs starting from a stoichiometric matrix, and some additional information.

 ## Advanced usage
 After testing how the tool works, most users will want to run their workloads on computing clusters instead of on single machines.
 This section describes some of the steps that are useful for running on clusers